Chapter Thirteen—The Denver Paranormal Society

 I laughed and shook my head when he set me onto my feet.
 "Jasper, this is Edward Cullen, the team's leading man."
 I grinned when Edward chuckled behind me.
 "Edward, this is the man who will be behind the cameras, Jasper Whitlock."

 They shook hands as Alice slowly walked cautiously toward us.
-She was covered from head to toe, except for her small roundish face.
+Every inch of skin covered from head to toe, except for her small roundish face.
 She gave me a slow smile and offered me an awkward one-armed hug.
 She was being cautious not to allow any of her skin meet mine, she was terrified of the things I've seen, so I didn't blame her.
 She took the same precautions as she gave Edward a small smile.

 However, I forgot about over-enthusiastic Jasper.
 He practically tackled her and gave her a bear hug that had her pink tinged cheek touch his.
 She gasped, closing her eyes and pushing away from him.
 I braced myself to catch her when she collapsed to the usual terrible aftereffects of seeing a person's past.